pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 Optimistic locking also checks for stale data when objects are destroyed and not just when they are updated.

 [Rails API here](https://api.rubyonrails.org/classes/ActiveRecord/Locking/Optimistic.html) is an excellent source to know more about Optimistic locking in Rails and how to handle locking in a multi-process application.
-[Here](https://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html) is the guide to implement pessimistic locking in Rails.
+A [guide here](https://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html) on how to implement pessimistic locking in Rails is worth checking.
+This [stackoverflow article](https://stackoverflow.com/questions/129329/optimistic-vs-pessimistic-locking) and the commentds have a good discussion about when to use optimistic vs. pessimistic locking.

 ### References and further reading